 Come on, let’s just face it!
 Beans are such a fab ingredient, especially for the cold winter period, because they're nutritious, pretty filling and with a low GI, which means they are very safe and truly healthy to eat.

 My mum prepares a very similar butter beans and beets smush recipe, but she does complicate it a little bit (still delicious!).
-She does extra (see the recipe notes), but I have decided to implement a few changes to it, making it a lot healthier and pretty amazing too.
+She does extra (see the recipe notes), but I have decided to implement a few changes to it, making it a lot healthier but still amazing.

-If you ask me, this beans smush is a lazy recipe… but nonetheless, some days we just want to be lazy, eat well, be healthy and stay out of the kitchen too.
+If you ask me, this butter beans pate is a lazy recipe... but nonetheless, some days we just want to be lazy, eat well, be healthy and stay as long out of the kitchen as possible or not at all when preparing this in advance.
 This takes minutes to make, it's that easy!

-This dish can be a prepared in advance and could be a really nice spread, a side, a snack or a small main dish served with a really beautiful homemade flat bread.
+This dish can be a prepared in advance and could be a really nice spread, as a side, a snack or a small main dish served with a really beautiful homemade flatbread or a crusty sourdough.

 Let’s just get busy for a few minutes preparing this beautiful beans and beets (s)mush ;-))

 Butter beans and beets (s)mush

 - chopping board

 - glass bowl

 - food processor